Welcome.

 About Me.

-I am a fourth-generation educator and DEIJ
+I am a fourth-generation educator and education leader with

 I currently serve as Dean of Inclusion and Belonging at

-I earned B.A. and M.A. degrees in English from Spelman College and Temple University, respectively, and a Ph.D. in Women's,Gender, and Sexuality Studies from Emory University.
-My research interests include 19th and 20th century African American literature, feminist theories, and popular cultural studies.
-Inspired by my experience in the Miss America Program and as the first African American woman to win the Miss Georgia Pageant in 2004, I completed a dissertation titled "The Pageant Politic: Race and Representation in American Beauty Contests and Culture."
+My academic background informs my leadership practice.
+I hold a B.A. and M.A. in English from Spelman College and Temple University, respectively, and a Ph.D. in Women’s, Gender, and Sexuality Studies from Emory University.
+My scholarship explores African American literature, feminist theory, and popular culture, with a focus on questions of identity, power, and representation.
+This work culminated in my dissertation, The Pageant Politic: Race and Representation in American Beauty Contests and Culture, inspired in part by my experience in the Miss America Program and as the first African American woman to win the Miss Georgia Pageant in 2004.

 Photo Credit: Avi Gold